webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Masters-Spells.md

 ---
 aliases:
-  - Masters Spells
+- "Masters Spells"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Irregular
-title: Masters Spells
-collection: Foci
-kind: Compendium
 ---

 ## Masters Spells
 By specializing in spellcasting and keeping a spellbook, you can quickly cast spells of arcing lightning, rolling fire, creeping shadow, and summoning.